All Episodes

 No, I don't want to.

-I promise you I will do it.
+I promise you're going to do it.

-I know, but yes, there was too much.
+I know, but yesterday was too much.

-Please you're making a big scene here.
+Please, you're making a big scene here.

 That's just so creepy.